MOZGIII/ue5-gitignore/README.md

 ### Repo Structure

-Repository structure is fixed, and it only has a few toplevel directores.
+Repository structure is fixed, and it only has a few toplevel directories.
 Every other directory or file is ignored.

 - `/Source`
 - `/Config`
+- `/Plugins`
 - `/Content`
 - `/RawContent`